Jan Bednarek: 2021–22 season

-On 22 August 2021, Bednarek made his first appearance of the season in a 1–1 draw against Manchester United after replacing Theo Walcott at half time.
-Three days later, Bednarek made his first start of the season in a narrow 0–8 victory in the EFL Cup against Newport City, which is Southampton’s biggest away win in their history.
-On 18 September 2021, after not starting the opening four games, Bednarek made his first league start of the season in a 0–0 draw with Manchester City.
+On 22 August 2021, he made his first appearance of the season in a 1–1 draw against Manchester United after replacing Theo Walcott at half time.
+Three days later, Bednarek made his first start of the season in an 8–0 victory in the EFL Cup against Newport County, which is Southampton's biggest away win in their history.
+On 18 September 2021, after not starting the opening four games, he made his first league start of the season in a 0–0 draw with Manchester City.
 In that game, Southampton defender Jack Stephens had played every minute in all competitions up until he suffered a knee injury.
 Following the injury to Stephens, Bednarek returned to being a regular starter.

-On 1 December 2021, Bednarek scored his first league goal of the season in a 2–2 draw against Leicester City.
-On 26 December 2021, Bednarek scored his second goal in three games after he netted the winner in Southampton’s 2–3 victory against West Ham.
-On 11 January 2022, Bednarek scored again in Southampton’s 4–1 victory against Brentford.
-On 16 April 2022, Bednarek’s final goal of the season came in a 1–0 victory against Arsenal, which took his total goals for the season to four and he ended the season with 34 appearances in all competitions.
+On 1 December 2021, he scored his first league goal of the season in a 2–2 draw against Leicester City.
+On 26 December 2021, Bednarek scored his second goal in three games after he netted the winner in Southampton's 2–3 victory against West Ham.
+On 11 January 2022, he scored again in Southampton's 4–1 victory against Brentford.
+On 16 April 2022, Bednarek's final goal of the season came in a 1–0 victory against Arsenal, which took his total goals for the season to four and he ended the season with 34 appearances in all competitions.

 2022–23 season: Loan to Aston Villa

+On 6 August 2022, Bednarek made his first appearance of the season for Southampton in a 4–1 defeat to Tottenham Hotspur.
 On 1 September 2022, Bednarek joined Aston Villa on a season-long loan.
-The loan was ended early on 23 January 2023 as Bednarek was recalled to Southampton.
+Bednarek made his debut for Aston Villa on 2 October 2022 in a 0–0 draw with Leeds United, replacing the injured Ludwig Augustinsson before half-time.
+The loan was ended early on 23 January 2023 as Bednarek was recalled to Southampton after making only four appearances in all competitions for Aston Villa.
+He made 23 appearances in all competitions throughout the season for Southampton, but the club were relegated to the EFL Championship.

+2023–24 season

+He made his first appearance of the season on 4 August 2023 in a 2–1 away victory against Sheffield Wednesday.
+On 12 August 2023, Bednarek scored his first goal of the season in a 4–4 draw with Norwich City.
+Following his fifth yellow card of the campaign during a 1–0 away victory against Millwall, he was suspended for one game.
+He ended the season with 47 appearances in all competitions.